 Gabriel: Right.
-So I think the main…so I guess there is two, kind of, may be three ways to answer that.
+So I think the main…so I guess there is two, kind of, maybe three ways to answer that.
 One is there is whole areas that, you know, you were doing at Bing, that we are not doing, right, and we are essentially using Bing for some of that heavy lifting, right?
 But I think it is even more fundamental than that.
-We're using all sorts of companies for the heavy lifting, like I referenced IMDB and Wikipedia.
+We're using all sorts of companies for the heavy lifting like I referenced IMDB and Wikipedia.
 We actually have over 300 instant answer sources now and those basically represent another company with, you know, they are own employee base, who are working day and night making the good structured data that would be useful for a search engine, and we are using that.

 So we're essentially leveraging the open internet and data and APIs and so our effective, you know, people working to make DuckDuckGo better is [inaudible] greater than the people who actually work for DuckDuckGo and that was possible at a moment in time when we started and that was kind of my thesis.
 I mean, that's the largest part of it.
 I think, you know, the way we've grown our team, I would say if you're going to put, what is the magnitude, despite order magnitude difference, right?
-There is probably a factor or two or three difference with the actual people we've hired.
-We've been very…sort of hire; we only essentially hire people who are extremely effective, often senior people don't even allow management overheads, so it's not a lot of…you know, there is a lot of efficiency and not a lot of bureaucracy …say DuckDuckGo, a lot of autonomy.
+There is probably a factor or two or three differences with the actual people we've hired.
+We've been very…sort of hire; we only essentially hire people who are extremely effective, often senior people don't even allow management overheads, so it's not a lot of…you know, there is a lot of efficiencies and not a lot of bureaucracy …say DuckDuckGo, a lot of autonomy.
 And so we are probably getting stuff done with less people, but that's probably a two or three times difference than you know, than ten or twenty times difference.
 I mean, these are probably the main things.

 Omer: Now looking back at the last few years, what has been one of the hardest things about building this product and business in your mind?